SIMBAChain/HeroDemo/README.md

 # install dependencies
 npm install

+# add an empty folder called `static `at root directory

 # create and configure an app on Simba Dashboard
 # with the `herodemo` smart contract
 # at https://app.simbachain.com/